e18e/e18e/docs/guide/advocacy.md

 ### Support Ranges

 Some cleanups involve restricting project dependency ranges, such as raising a minimum Node.js version from an older version to the current LTS.
-Stricter dependency or platform support ranges on their own are not convincing, user-facing benefits.
+Stricter dependency or platform support ranges are a drawback to users as it may cause additional difficulty in upgrading the library.
-You'll want to instead demonstrate the tangible benefits that come from them.
+You'll want to demonstrate that the tangible benefits that come from them are large enough for the majority of users that they they are worth the trade-off.

 For example, if you're proposing removing old code, show that the cleanup improves the bundle size, performance, and any other improved metrics.